GSU-Analytics/oracle-sql-training/Single_Table_Review.md

        description,
        prerequisite
   FROM course
- WHERE course_no BETWEEN 100 AND 140
+ WHERE course_no BETWEEN 100 AND 140;
 ```

+This query filters courses to show only those with course numbers between 100 and 140, inclusive.

 |COURSE_NO|DESCRIPTION                 |PREREQUISITE|
 |---------|----------------------------|------------|